humanitycodes/www/coursework/lessons/slides/rails-activerecord-models.md

 </div>

 Now let's get out of the Rails console and start changing our app's files to implement this search feature.
+Remember to modify these examples to suit your model, rather than the `Post` model.
 First, we'll add a search box somewhere on our index page, using [Rails' form tag helpers](http://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html):

 ```
 <!-- app/views/posts/index.html.erb -->